 Renee looked back east and saw Sigma had sat down at a table to join in a conversation with some passengers.
 She was on her own it seemed.
 She appreciated that actually.
 Renee wasn’t one to mingle with people so much.
 But she did like blending into a crowd and observing.
 Hiding in plain sight.
 She continued walking west.
 It only took her a little over a minute to walk the full promenade before she was walking past Sigma at his table again.
 He did not appear to notice her.
 She continued on.

 She stopped just past the nightclub.
 There was a small park here with grass, trees, some small decorative structures, a fountain, and so forth.
 It reminded her a little of Central Park.
-She picked a spot of grass away from other people and lay back on the grass just under a small tree.
+She picked a spot of grass away from other people and lay back on it just under a small tree.
 She was appreciating the long skirt and frilly midriff top Chessie had apparently chosen for her.
 It seemed roughly appropriate for the crowd here.
 Although they wore quite a variety of styles.

 She looked up and watched people in the overhead netting playing about.
 And at people wandering the walkways on the other side among the hotel rooms.
 There really didn’t seem to be much privacy here.
 She noticed one couple going into one of the hotel rooms.
 And although she could not see exactly what was going on from here, she was fairly certain she was seeing them undressing and getting into bed together.
 “Getting freaky on the ceiling,” she thought to herself.
 She started to notice other couples going into and coming out of many of the rooms.
 And although birds, wind, and other artificial sounds were giving this little park a relaxing feel, she was also becoming more conscious of the sounds of people around her.
 She was sure she was hearing the moans of people having sex farther away even.
 Yep.
 No privacy.